-Through August 26, 2021, the Company, Venus USA and Venus Canada were party to the Third Amended and Restated Loan Agreement with CNB pursuant to which CNB agreed to provide a revolving credit facility to the Company in the maximum principal amount of \$10,000 to be used to finance working capital requirements (the "CNB Loan Agreement").
+The Company has an agreement with CNB pursuant to which CNB agreed to provide a revolving credit facility to the Company in the maximum principal amount of \$10,000 to be used to finance working capital requirements (the "CNB Loan Agreement").

 The CNB Loan Agreement contains various covenants that limit the Company's ability to engage in specified types of transactions.
 Subject to limited exceptions, these covenants limit the Company's ability, without CNB's consent, to, among other things, sell, lease, transfer, exclusively license or dispose of the Company's assets, incur, create or permit to exist additional indebtedness, or liens, to make dividends and certain other restricted payments, and to make certain changes to its management and/or ownership structure.
 The CNB Loan Agreement also contains a covenant requiring that a minimum of \$23,000 in cash be held in a deposit account maintained with CNB for one year following the closing of the CNB Loan Agreement, and after the first anniversary of the CNB Loan Agreement, a minimum of \$3,000 in cash must be held in a deposit account maintained with CNB.
-The Madryn Noteholders agreed to hold \$20,000 in cash in an escrow account at CNB, and pursuant to an escrow agreement, such cash will be released back to the Madryn Noteholders on the first anniversary of the CNB Loan Agreement.
+The Madryn Noteholders have agreed to hold \$20,000 in cash in an escrow account at CNB, and pursuant to an escrow agreement, such cash will be released back to the Madryn Noteholders on the first anniversary of the CNB Loan Agreement.
 The Company is required to maintain \$3,000 in cash in a deposit account maintained with CNB at all times during the term of the CNB Loan Agreement.
 In addition, the CNB Loan Agreement contains certain covenants that require the Company to achieve certain minimum account balances, or a minimum debt service coverage ratio and a maximum total liability to tangible net worth ratio.
 If the Company fails to comply with these covenants, it will result in a default and require the Company to repay all outstanding principal amounts and any accrued interest.
 In connection with the CNB Loan Agreement, a loan fee of \$1,000 was paid in equal installments on January 25, February 25 and March 25, 2021.